All Episodes

 Just one of the six dead.

-I understand that, Mr. New Castradi.
+I understand that, Mr. New Castrovi.

-I'm just saying we all know it.
+I'm just saying, and we all know it.

-Change this around a little bit, and I guarantee you if the dead contained a federal judge appointed by a Democrat president, that would be the focus of the media's coverage, not the wounded Republican congressman.
+Change this around a little bit, and I guarantee you, if the dead contained a federal judge appointed by a Democrat president, that would be the focus of the media's coverage, not the wounded Republican congressman.

 Well, who put this focus on it?